 AI’s impact on the economy

-The World Economic Forum estimates that AI could contribute $15.7 trillion to the global economy by 2030, but unchecked, AI deployment could lead to significant economic risks, particularly in industries like finance and technology.
+The World Economic Forum estimates that AI could contribute $15.7 trillion to the global economy by 2030.
+But unchecked, AI deployment could lead to significant economic risks, particularly in industries like finance and technology.

 The oceans: Geostrategic importance and maritime risks